jagadhesh89/MergeSegmentations/README.md

 The primary function of this code is the "merge_coordinates" function in the script that uses [Annoy](https://github.com/spotify/annoy) to merge the predictions.

 The output is a ".dat" file which is a pickle file, which has all the combined/integrated/merged predictions in a datastructure described in the example above.

+## Script to recreate plots as demonstrated in manuscript
+The Jupyter notebook titled **paper_plots_final.ipynb** has the analyses scripts that created the plots.
+Associated files to run this jupyter notebook have also been uploaded to the repository.